danielloader/markdown-toolkit/docs/index.md

 </a>
 </p>

-This library is split into two goals:
+This library is split into two aims:

-* The capacity to generate documents programatically
+* Generation of markdown with python to create documents or fragments of documents.
-* Be able to inject documents, files and text fragments into markdown documents using HTML comments as anchors.
+* Injection of static text, file contents, or dynamically generated markdown into existing documents.

 1. ## Generation